-Helping families understand how a child learns - and how best to support them
+Educational Assessments to help families understand how a child learns - and how best to support them

 At Be Kind Psychology, we offer comprehensive psychoeducational assessments for children and adolescents who may be experiencing learning challenges, uneven academic progress, or underachievement despite effort.
-These assessments help to clarify a young person’s learning profile, cognitive strengths, and academic needs in a practical, compassionate, and neuroaffirmative way.

 • Dyslexia (specific difficulties with reading and spelling)